nalicia/Final_Project/README.md

 ## Description of how the model was trained (or retrained, if the team is using an existing model)

-## Description of confustion matrix, including final accuracy score
+## Description of confusion matrix, including final accuracy score

 #### Technologies, languages, tools, and algorithms used in Analysis Phase
 - Python